-Fabulously tasty and attractive Seafood Paella with sausage, salmon, shrimps, and mussels.
+Fabulously tasty and attractive Seafood Paella with sausage, salmon, shrimp, and mussels.
 It is an experience you don’t want to miss.

 Seafood Paella is a favorite at our house and is often requested for special occasions.
 As such I always try to keep some saffron in my spice rack because it is an essential ingredient in paella.
 Saffron is an expensive spice and it is worth its weight in gold.
 Fortunately, a little goes a long way and only half a teaspoon is needed for this recipe.